Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

-- Sleep: put the system to sleep
+- Sleep: puts the system to sleep

-- Restart: reboot the system
+- Restart: reboots the system

-Logged on users will appear in the dashboard.
+Logged on Windows users will appear in the dashboard.
 Refresh the page if they don't.
 To take a picture of the user's desktop, click and wait until the picture appears on screen.
 Then click Download to save the screenshot.
 Click Recent to view the last four snapshots.

 Restrictions are separated into different sections.
 Check the desired restrictions and click Apply to activate them.
 Click Undo to remove restrictions completely.
 If sync is enabled, restrictions will be synchronized with other installations.
 Check the control center for details.

 Restrictions affect all users.
 Windows administrators can be excluded, with caveats, by enabling the Exclude Windows administrators option in Settings.
 Also note that some restrictions may require you to log off or reboot.